-INTRODUCTION -WHAT IS PROGRAM REVIEW?
+INTRODUCTION - WHAT IS PROGRAM REVIEW?

-The primary purpose of Program Review is to ensure academic quality.
-Program Review gives university faculty an opportunity to examine the current condition of an existing program, to review its objectives, and to make recommendations about its future.
+The primary purpose of Program Review is to ensure and promote academic quality.
+Program Review gives University faculty an opportunity to examine the current condition of an existing program, to review its objectives, and to make recommendations about its future.
+The Program Review process provides an opportunity for faculty to think strategically about their programs' curricula and strengths relative to and in distinction from peer programs at other universities.